cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to the Local Coffee Shop!
-This is a simple React app designed to showcase our coffee offerings.
+Welcome to our Local Coffee Shop!
+We serve the best coffee in town, brewed with passion and love.

-## Features
-- Stylish design
-- Simple navigation
-- Responsive layout

-## Menu
+## Our Menu
 - Espresso
 - Latte
 - Cappuccino